MicrosoftLearning/mslearn-fabric/Instructions/Labs/01b-delta-lake.md

 ---
 lab:
-    title: 'Use Delta Lake tables'
+    title: 'Use delta tables in Apache Spark'
     module: 'Use Apache Spark in Microsoft Fabric'
 ---